HIKES IN AGISTRI

 We continue walking on the asphalt and after about 1000 meters we reach the picturesque village of Limenaria, to which we go east following the signs to Mareza.

-After about 500 meters the road we are following stops and we then descend on foot to the picturesque plateau of Mareza, a rocky secluded beach, drowned in pine trees with deep blue crystal clear waters, which is an example of beauty and magic that this area has to show.
+After about 500 meters the road we follow stops and we then descend on foot to the picturesque plateau of Mareza, a rocky secluded beach, drowned in pine trees with deep blue crystal clear waters, which is a sample of the beauty and magic that has to be show this area.

 Returning to Limenaria, we continue the road to the west and after about 1000 meters we come across a cemetery with two old graves that are said to have belonged to pirates, as well as the ancient Church of Agios Nikolaos, with a characteristic old stone well.